 Counting the Farne Island puffins

-The puffin is one of the country's favourite birds and the Farne Islands are one of the best places to see them up close.
+The puffin is one of the country's favourite birds, and the Farne Islands off the coast of Northumberland are home to one of the largest colonies in the UK.

-Every five years, the rangers undertake a full puffin census.
-As puffins nest underground, the rangers have to check whether the holes are occupied or not.
+As puffins nest underground, the rangers have to check whether the numerous burrows across the islands are occupied or not.
 By looking out for signs of puffin footprints and fresh digging, our rangers count the feathered occupants living inside the nests.